Fiction: The Four Pillars

 “Be blessed, Miss Cherry.”
 Nia looked up to Nellie and giggled, “Joyeux Mardi Gras, Miss Nellie.
 Be blessed.”

 Then Nia was off, scampering away to return the guns to wherever guns got locked up in this house.

 “She's a good soldier, that Nia.
-She knows this house, top to bottom,” Miss Cherry said as she beamed then offered her hand up the staircase that cut right through the middle of the house.
+She knows this house, top to bottom,” said Miss Cherry as she beamed and offered her hand up the staircase that cut right through the middle of the house.

 The house.
-Built in 1875.
-A beautiful two-story Victorian mansion that sat on the property lines of three different parishes.
+A beautiful two-story Victorian mansion built in 1875.
 It had multiple bedrooms and a root cellar.
 Inside, it looked like it might belong to some rich white man but years ago it had been turned into a half way home for young black girls who needed help.
 Domestic violence, sexual abuse, pregnant by rape, abandoned ...the list went on.
 Miss Cherry had been running the home for more than forty years.
 She knew her girls.
 She taught them things.
 Things to defend themselves against the world.
 There had not been a single moment of peace since she started the home in 1978.

 Miss Cherry opened the door to a bedroom on the second floor.
 “Here ya go, Nellie.
-Cleaned, sprayed, new sheets on the bed, linens over there.
+Cleaned and sprayed, new sheets on the bed, fresh linens over there.
 Two washrooms up here, one to your right, one to your left.
 You know.”

 As Nellie laid her satchel on the bureau, Miss Cherry slowly took a few steps in.
 She folded her hands, as if praying and spoke kindly.